-The schemes of work for science are carefully planned either within the Thematic Approach to Learning (TAL) or, for older students, within a Skills for Life curriculum (SfL).
+- The schemes of work for science are carefully planned either within the Thematic Approach to Learning (TAL) or, for older students, within a Skills for Life curriculum (SfL).
 Where possible science planning ensures that cross-curricular links are made, giving real purpose to learning within the context of a theme.
-Where links are not valuable, discrete science lessons are planned to ensure key skills and competencies from the National Curriculum programmes of study or the Edexcel Entry Level for science requirements are covered.

-The Iffley Academy uses the National Curriculum programmes of study for Key Stages 1 and 2 science as the basis of its curriculum planning.
-Where possible, we include a local context, e.g. trips to Oxford National History and Science museums etc. to ensure a deeper understanding and experience for our students.
+Where links are not valuable, discrete science lessons are planned to ensure key skills and competencies from the National Curriculum coverage for science requirements are covered. - The Iffley Academy uses the National Curriculum programmes of study for Key Stages 1 and 2 science as the basis of its curriculum planning.
+Where possible, we include a local context, e.g. trips to Oxford National History and Science museums and connections to the GLAM project to ensure a deeper understanding and experience for our students.